Summary

-Consequences can range from fines to imprisonment, depending on the severity of the contempt.
+- Courts can impose serious penalties, including fines or imprisonment, depending on the severity of the conduct.

 Tips for Businesses